-Heterochromia is the eye condition characterized by color differences in your iris, the colored part of your eye.(2) This may occur between the two eyes or within one eye.
-Central heterochromia, in particular, is characterized by differences in pigmentation in the same eyes.
+Heterochromia is an eye condition characterized by color differences in your iris, the colored part of your eye.(2) This can occur between the two eyes or within one eye.

-Most of the time, central heterochromia happens sporadically, without any real causes for concern.(3) However, rarely, heterochromia is linked to a congenital syndrome, such as Waardenburg syndrome, Parry-Romberg syndrome, Horner's syndrome, or Sturge-Weber syndrome.(2)
+Most of the time, central heterochromia happens randomly, without any real cause for concern.(3)

-There are different types of heterochromia.
-One affects the same eye and the other affects both eyes:
+There are two other types of heterochromia.
+One affects the same eye, and the other affects both eyes:

 Segmental heterochromia is also known as heterochromia iridum, sectoral heterochromia, or partial heterochromia.

 Someone with this type of heterochromia might appear to have speckled eyes.
 The speckle can be very interesting to see, though it is not always obvious.
-You may not notice segmental heterochromia from far away unless you look up close.
+You may not notice segmental heterochromia unless you look up close.

-Complete heterochromia, also known as heterochromia iridis, refers to when the iris in one eye is a different color than the iris in the other eye.
-So someone who has totally different colored eyes might have complete heterochromia.(3)
+Complete heterochromia, also known as heterochromia iridis, is when the iris in one eye is a different color than the iris in the other eye.
+Someone who has totally different colored eyes might have complete heterochromia.(3)

 A typical iris consists of five layers.(1)

-Looking in direct sunlight and wearing certain colors (especially like bright colors that accentuate your eye color) can also tend to change the appearance of the color of your eyes.
+Wearing certain colors (especially bright colors that accentuate your eye color) can change the appearance of the color of your eyes.
 For example, while wearing a blue T-shirt does not make green eyes blue, the reflection can make them appear more bluish than greenish.

 Heterochromia is a rare eye condition, but it’s also rarely an eye health concern.
 Fewer than 200,000 Americans have the condition.(6)

 If you have central heterochromia, you are not alone.
-In fact, some famous people have heterochromia.
+Some famous people have heterochromia.
 Mila Kunis and Kate Bosworth are both believed to have it.

 Central heterochromia is typically a benign condition that occurs because of the uneven distribution of melanin.
 It’s not usually caused by a medical condition or eye disease like glaucoma.
 And it does not usually affect vision.(3)

 Central heterochromia can happen due to an eye injury or eye inflammation.
-You should see an ophthalmologist for an eye exam if you notice that the iris in one or both of your eyes has changed color.
+See an ophthalmologist if you notice that the iris in one or both of your eyes has changed color.

-To be diagnosed for central heterochromia, you must see a doctor who specializes in ophthalmology.
-This eye doctor will do a routine eye exam to look for uneven or totally different pigment dispersion in one or both eyes.
+To be diagnosed with central heterochromia, you must see an opthalmologist.
+This eye doctor will do a routine eye exam to look for uneven or totally different pigment dispersion in your eyes.

-If you are diagnosed with central heterochromia, it’s typically not a cause for concern.
-But your eye doctor may ask you questions to find out if there is an underlying health condition that has caused your difference in eye color.
+If you are diagnosed with central heterochromia, it's typically not a cause for concern.
+But your eye doctor may ask you questions to find out if an underlying health condition has caused your difference in eye color.

 If you do have an underlying eye condition or have had an eye injury that has caused heterochromia, your eye doctor may recommend a specific course of action.
-You may need to see another type of doctor to treat that specific condition, which may help this particular symptom.
+You may need to see another type of doctor to treat that specific condition.

 Some people may choose to wear colored contact lenses in both eyes to change the color of their eyes.
 Or they may wear one colored contact lens to match the color of the other eye.
 Contacts are just for aesthetics and personal choice.